Categories

 Video: 4K 120p, dual-base ISO, 10-bit 4:2:2

-Best for: Video-first creators, course producers, cinematic content
+Best for: Video-first creators, course producers, anyone chasing a cinematic look

 7. Sony A7C II — Best Full-Frame Hybrid